D-Bits/Danabases-Blog/content/posts/2020-2-15-postgres-chocolatey.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
 ```

 This will install Chocolatey on your system.
 Once its done, run the command `choco -v`.
-If it outputs a version number (0.10.15, at the time of this writing), then we know that Chocolatey was installed sucessfully.
+If it outputs a version number (0.10.15, at the time of this writing), then we know that Chocolatey was installed successfully.

 ## Installing Postgres

 With that sorted out, we can now quickly install Postgres by running `choco install postgresql`.
 Enter `y` when prompted to.
 You will see that it sets a default (random hex value) password for the `postgres` user. **IMPORTANT:** Quickly copy and paste this default password from your terminal into a safe place, like a password manager, as you will need it to connect to the server.
-I highly recommend changing it to something more secure at your earliest convience with an `ALTER USER` query.
+I highly recommend changing it to something more secure at your earliest convenience with an `ALTER USER` query.
 The installation will also default to listening on port 5432.
 This is installation should also include the "stack builder" tool for adding extensions.
 Once that's done, you should be more-or-less ready to go!

 ## Additional Configurations